Bangkok Elevated Road and Train System: Legal status

 On 23 April 2019, Thailand's Supreme Administrative Court upheld an arbitration committee's ruling in favour of Hopewell, contractor for the 80 billion baht project killed by the government in 1998.
 The court ordered SRT to pay Hopewell compensation of 11.88 billion baht, plus 7.5% interest per year.
 The interest, totaling 13 billion baht, brings the total to nearly 25 billion baht, payable within 180 days.

 In October 2019, the transport ministry announced that it will seek a reversal of the Supreme Administrative Court's ruling ordering it and the State Railway of Thailand (SRT) to pay compensation to Hopewell.
 The ministry will file a lawsuit asking the civil court to look into irregularities that the SRT has uncovered concerning Hopewell's registration as a contract competitor.
 Hopewell may have been ineligible to win the contract from the outset, according to the transport minister.

 On 27 October 2020, the Central Administrative Court upheld the original ruling in favor of Hopewell, making it final; however, on 4 March 2022, the Supreme Administrative Court "ruled in favour of the Ministry of Transport and State Railway of Thailand (SRT) request for a retrial".

-In 18 September 2023, the "Central Administrative Court [...] overruled [previous ruling], an arbitration tribunal’s order for the Ministry of Transport and the State Railway of Thailand" to pay; Hopewell [Holdings] can appeal.
+On 18 September 2023, the "Central Administrative Court [...] overruled [previous ruling], an arbitration tribunal's order for the Ministry of Transport and the State Railway of Thailand" to pay; Hopewell [Holdings] can appeal.